 Lack of leadership

-To be quite honest, a lack of leadership is mostly disastrous for organisations.
+To be quite honest, a lack of leadership is mostly disastrous for organizations.
 For the clarity: lack of enough good managers as well.
-But organisations where there is too little leadership often end up doing it the easy way.
+But organizations where there is too little leadership often end up doing it the easy way.
 They do not sufficiently match market developments, customer needs.
-They look too little forward, anticipate too little on the future.
+They look too little forward, anticipate too little in the future.
 With all its consequences.
 We have seen many examples of this in recent years.